-Due Diligence
+Vendor Selection - Due Diligence

-- Research a vendor's performance with other schools. - Publicly available data regarding schools' academic, financial, and operational data. - Reach out to leadership of other schools. - Do key individuals have a clean and clear professional history? - Are there any affiliated companies that may complicate your business relationship?
+- Research a vendor's performance with other entities. - Publicly available data - Reach out to other clients - Do key individuals have a clean and clear professional history? - Are there any affiliated relationships that may complicate your business relationship?